rorysedgwick/moose/README.md

 ### Setup
 - ```git clone``` this repository onto your local machine and ```cd moose```
 - There will be two folders: /access & /noaccess.
 Do not edit anything in the /noaccess folder
+- Enter the command ```python -m SimpleHTTPServer``` to start a simple server that will serve every file in your current directory and below
 - Within /access there will be an HTML file and an empty CSS file.
 This is where you will make your changes
 - There will also be a questions sheet.
 This will indicate the fixes/improvement you are required to make to the index.html file
 - Open ```index.html``` in your favourite browser and begin the test